fooock/jenkins-auto/README.md

 ## How to

 First you need to have all requirements installed on your local machine.
-When done, you need to execute this directive:
+Execute this directive:

 ```bash
 $ make install-requirements